HugoSchweke/QSproteome_protocol/README.md

 This repository contains the scripts and protocol from ([1](#ref-1))

-It contains all the necessary scripts to calculate predict, detect and reconstruct its full size complex from an AlphaFold homodimeric model.
+It contains all the necessary scripts to predict homomerization, detect symmetry and reconstruct full size complex from an AlphaFold homodimeric model.

 # Table of contents